Check back for upcoming events.

-All employees--and especially veterans and those who continue their service through the Reserves--recieved a token of our appreciation.
+All employees—and especially veterans and those who continue their service through the Reserves—received a token of our appreciation.

 LGBTQ ERG Initial Open Forum Meetings

-On Wednesday, June 14 and 21, 2017, Johns Hopkins All Children’s will hosted an open forum for employees to learn more about getting involved in the new LGBTQ employee resource group.
+Johns Hopkins All Children’s hosted an open forum on June 14 and 21, 2017, for employees to learn more about getting involved in the new LGBTQ employee resource group.
 We heard their thoughts, ideas, and hopes as we formed this valuable group.
 Whether they identified within LGBTQ or are an ally, we wanted to hear from our employees.
 All were welcomed and encouraged to attend.

 Resource group participants create a positive work environment at Johns Hopkins All Children’s by contributing to our mission and values—especially by fostering a diverse and inclusive culture for all of our employees.